awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Route Tables**, and then select the route table\.
+1. In the navigation pane, choose **Route tables**, and then select the route table\.

 1. On the **Subnet associations** tab, choose **Edit subnet associations**\.